gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.32.x of the free version correspond to changes made in 2.16.32.x of the paid version.

+= 1.22.25 - 16/Dec/2022 =

+* FIX: Resolves a fatal error that occurred if a user had one specific add-on and not another (i.e. paid versions only)

 = 1.22.24 - 14/Dec/2022 =